YOU HAVE THE RIGHT TO JOIN A UNION!

 “It shall be an unfair labor practice for an employer… to interfere with, restrain, or coerce employees in the exercise of the rights guaranteed in Section 7….”

 HERE ARE SOME THINGS YOU CAN EXPECT TO HEAR &

 THE FACTS YOU NEED TO KNOW

-FACT: YOU AND YOUR CO-WORKERS WILL VOTE FOR YOUR OWN RULES, AND RUN YOUR OWN AFFAIRS.
-YOU ELECT THE PEOPLE TO RUN YOUR UNION FOR YOU.
-YOU ELECT THESE PEOPLE.
+MANAGEMENT: THE UNION WILL BE RUN BY OUTSIDERSFACT: YOU AND YOUR CO-WORKERS WILL VOTE FOR YOUR OWN RULES, AND RUN YOUR OWN AFFAIRS.
+YOU ELECT THE PEOPLE TO RUN YOUR UNION.
 YOU RUN YOUR UNION.

 YOUR LEGAL RIGHTS

 You have the legal right under Section 7 of the National Labor Relations Act to join or support a union and to:

 - Attend Meetings to discuss joining a union

 - Read, distribute, and discuss union literature (as long as you do this in non-work areas during non-work times, such as during breaks or lunch hours.)

 - Wear union buttons, T-Shirts, stickers, hats, or other items on the job.